erikdubois/Themes-Icons-Pack/README.md

-# 15. Numix Daily Sardi theme
+# 2. Numix Daily Sardi theme

-Install via script
+Installed when you install the numix circle icons???

 This theme has been adapted to be softer on the eyes.
 Background of file-manager is grey.